 Seeing occasional floaters is normal and nothing more than a temporary annoyance.

 But a sudden increase in floaters can indicate a more serious condition that requires immediate attention such as those listed above.
-Floaters that are accompanied by flashes of light also warrant an urgent phone call to your eye doctor, because they could indicate a detached retina which can lead to permanent vision loss, unless treated quickly.
+Floaters that are accompanied by flashes of light also warrant an urgent phone call to your optometrist, because they could indicate a detached retina which can lead to permanent vision loss, unless treated quickly.

-Eye Exams in North York
+Eye Tests in North York